patmagee/patmagee.github.io/_posts/2020-02-20-maintaining-legacy-code.md

 ### 4. Refactor, Don't Reinvent

 Refactor the code whenever possible, and avoid changing any functionality even if you _know_ you can do it _so_ much better.
-Refactoring is the process of changing the structure of the code, improving its readability and performance without ever changing what it actually does.
-Its often difficult to determine everything which depends on a specific functionality, even if you do not see an inherent need for it.
+Refactoring is the process of changing the structure of the code, improving it's readability and performance without ever changing what it actually does.
+It's often difficult to determine everything which depends on a specific functionality, even if you do not see an inherent need for it.
 Everything likely was created for a purpose and serves a specific need that your teammates encountered in the past.

 Additionally, now is not the time to be trendy.
 When you refactor, the emphasis should not be on including the latest and greatest paradigms from the fringe niches of the development world, but should favor consistency with the current code base and cleanliness.

 ### 5. Up the Bus Factor

 As a codebase ages and goes from recent memory into myth, and then myth into legend, there seems to be one universal truth: all domain expertise over that code base is lost.
-Its not entirely uncommon to have a legacy project in production that no one knows how to maintain.
+It's not entirely uncommon to have a legacy project in production that no one knows how to maintain.
 This situation can arise when all or most of the original developers have left the company, or if the code has sat for many development cycles without ever being touched.

-Its tempting to try to limit the amount of pain and suffering experienced by the team by restricting the number maintainers to one, or at most two developers.
-This may seem like a logical choice, since everyone's time is important and the more developers you have working on maintenance, the fewer you can have working on the new flash products.
+It's tempting to try to limit the amount of pain and suffering experienced by the team by restricting the number maintainers to one, or at most two developers.
+This may seem like a logical choice, since everyone's time is important and the more developers you have working on maintenance, the fewer you can have working on the new flashy products.
 This trap will inevitably lead to **more** time being wasted re-learning the code with each employee turnover.
 The key then is to increase the bus factor, and make sure that the knowledge of how to work with the code is distributed amongst multiple people on your team.
 Some tactics that have helped me in the past are:

 - After you have taken the deep dive into the code, share the knowledge!
 Hold a lunch and learn to explain to your coworkers what you have discovered and lead them through the code base.
 - Do some pair programing to educe others on some of the more difficult portions of code that encountered